 Wouldn't you just love to stay here?
 Bossington Hall stands high on a hillside with commanding views across the spectacular Porlock Vale; it's one of the biggest houses in Exmoor National Park and is bursting with Edwardian splendour.
 Original period features and sumptuous furnishings merge seamlessly with up to the minute comforts, and there's plenty to keep you all entertained.
 Bossington Hall sleeps 30 people in 15 gorgeously styled bedrooms, with 14 bathrooms - besides a games room, cinema room, card room, gaming room, dining room, two kitchens and a huge sitting room.
 Phew!
 That's a lot of space for those happy group stays, whether it's a family holiday, a gathering of friends, or a special celebration - and what's more there's room for an extra 6 people at Gate Cottage at the bottom of the drive!

-Wake up with a cup of tea in bed and admire those far reaching views whilst you decide how to spend the day; we don't blame you if you just want to stay put at Bossington Hall, strolling around the grounds, playing tennis, or trying your hand at fly fishing for trout.
+Wake up with a cup of tea in bed and admire those far reaching views whilst you decide how to spend the day; we don't blame you if you just want to stay put at Bossington Hall, strolling around the grounds, letting off steam over a game of squash, playing tennis, or trying your hand at fly fishing for trout.
 Explore the meandering paths and see the giant gunnera in the water gardens, take a picnic over the bridge to the meadow, have family fun and games playing football or badminton, and watching the young 'uns clambering about in the play area.
 Does it get much more perfect than that?

 If you can wrench yourself away from this idyll, you'll find lots to do within very easy reach.
 Right on your doorstep is the National Trust Holnicote Estate, with acres of woodland and fields to explore, and you're right on the Somerset coast here so you can stroll down to Bossington Beach and then walk up over the cliffs on the South West Coast Path; on your way back stop off at Kitnor's Tea Rooms & Garden for tea and cake.
 Just a five minute drive away is the charming village of Porlock, with its little shops and eateries, and an art gallery, or go down to Porlock Weir and sit and watch the world go by.
 Have a pootle around some of the picturesque villages, like Allerford and Selworthy, chocolate-box perfect with centuries old thatched cottages, walls hung with flowers.